 That’s why we say “deaf person” instead of “person with deafness.”
 It respects how they see themselves.

 How do you know the right one to use?
 Some communities are clear.
 Others are not.

 If you want to know what a single person likes, then ask them.
-And if you want to know about a community I didn’t mention, just ask Google!
+And if you want to know about a community I didn’t mention, just check online!
 Many disabled people write about what they prefer.